asiangoldfish/PandaServer/README.md

 # **Panda Server**

 **WARNING!** *DO NOT* use this server for production or expose it to the public!!
 This server is vulnerable and *will* expose your system to exploits and serious damage.
-Use this server only at your local network and on your local machine.
+Use this server only on your local network and local machine.

-Panda Server is a HTTP server and a learning tool to understand how the TCP/IP model works at the application layer.
-It's written primarily for novice penetration testers in mind and for developers that wish to understand how web servers actually work.
-It will never be as secure, maintained and usable as popular software like Nginx or Apache, and is neither intended to be so.

----

 ## **Links**
 - [What is Panda Server](#what-is-panda-server)